529038378/IntroductionToAlgorithms/README.md

 IntroductionToAlgorithms
 ========================

-This is a repository about the implements and solution of data struct, algorithms and practical issues.
+This is a project about the implements and solution of data struct, algorithms and practical issues.
-The project is programmed in C++ and build in Visual Studio 2008, I will build it in Linux environment later.
+The project is programmed in C++ and build in Visual Studio 2008(Windows) and Linux.
 I am very happy to share with you about the related things, I hope you can contribute your IDEAS about them.
 Thanks a lot!